ShirshoDipto/social-media-client/README.md

 #### 7. Real time Notifications for unseen messages:

-If user A sends a messages, or couple of messages, to user B, the way user B will receive those messages depends on the following scenarios:
+If user A sends message(s) to user B, the way user B will receive those messages depends on the following scenarios:

-User B is not active.
+- User B is not active.
-User B is active but not on the messenger page.
+- User B is active but not on the messenger page.
-User B is on the messenger page, but the active chat is not user A.
+- User B is on the messenger page, but the active chat is not user A.
-User B is on the messenger page and the active chat is also user A. Meaning, user B is chatting with user A.
+- User B is on the messenger page and the active chat is also user A. Meaning, user B is chatting with user A.

 If user B is not active, then the socket server simply creates a notification for user B which can be viewed after coming online.

 A gif.

-If user B is active but he is not on the messenger page, then the socket server creates a notification which user B will be getting real time.
+If user B is active but not on the messenger page, then the socket server creates a notification which user B will be getting real time.

 A gif